 Our lead product candidate, MORF-057, has completed a Phase 1 clinical trial in healthy volunteers.
-We have initiated a Phase 2 program for MORF-057, initially in ulcerative colitis.
+We continue our Phase 2 program for MORF-057, initially in UC, and in April 2023 presented positive data from the main cohort (n=35) of the EMERALD-1 open-label, single-arm Phase 2a trial of MORF-057 at a dose of 100 mg BID in patients with moderate to severe UC.
+We began dosing patients with moderate to severe UC under our EMERALD-2 global Phase 2b randomized controlled trial of MORF-057 in November 2022, and expect to initiate the Phase 2b study for MORF-057 in Crohn's disease in the first half of 2024.
 We have no products approved for commercial sale and have not generated any revenue from commercial product sales to date, and we will continue to incur significant research and development and other expenses related to our clinical development and ongoing operations.
-For the fiscal year ended December 31, 2022, we reported a net loss of \$59.0 million.
-As of December 31, 2022, we had an accumulated deficit of approximately \$297.1 million.
+For the fiscal year ended December 31, 2023, we reported a net loss of \$152.1 million.
+As of December 31, 2023, we had an accumulated deficit of approximately \$449.2 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of our product candidates.